 In this article we will discuss solar roofing systems, which integrate roofing materials with solar PV panels or solar thermal systems.
+Specifically we will cover, metal roofs, PVC flat roofing membranes and asphalt shingles.
 Although most roof-mounted solar systems are installed on top of an existing roof – be it an asphalt shingles roof or any type of flat roof – these solar systems are not integrated into the roofing material, and therefore are not solar roofs.

-Solar roofing is a final product which integrates a Solar Panel with the roofing material suitable for either a sloped or a flat roof.
+Solar roofing is a final product, which integrates solar panels with the roofing material suitable for either a sloped or a flat roof.
 The solar panels used in solar roofing are usually thin-film photovoltaic laminates.
 Most popular Solar PV laminates commercially used today, are the Unisolar thin-film PV panels.

 Unisolar thin-film PV laminates were originally designed to fit into and be integrated with standing seam metal roof panels.
 Unisolar panels are 15.5 inches wide and fit perfectly into a 16″ standing seam panels, and are attached or laminated with special butyl adhesive that is on the back of each Uni-solar PV panel.